q Oracle DATAPUMP utility – Expdp | Impdp

 Database link created.

-Step 4: Import schema
+Step 4: Import schema using a DB link

 $ impdp directory=dump_dir logfile=imp_ocp.log network_link=testdb schemas=ocp